 Fixed

 Winery popularity: internal retries benefit all concurrent consumers.
-Moved retry logic inside the cached Promise so that when multiple wines share the same winery, a transient scrape failure triggers up to 2 internal retries (5s delay each) and ALL concurrent consumers receive the successful result.
+Moved retry logic inside the shared Promise so that when multiple wines share the same winery, a transient scrape failure triggers up to 2 internal retries (5s delay each) and ALL concurrent consumers receive the successful result.
 Previously, the external wineryFailCount mechanism only worked for sequential requests — under concurrency 30, all wines from the same winery joined the same failing Promise with no retry opportunity.

 Changed